Daniel P. Franke, Ph.D.

 HI370, Ancient and Medieval Warfare.
 Course director, new class, 2014.

-Digital: “War and English Society: A Social Network Analysis,” in progress 2015.
+Digital: “War and English Society: A Social Network Analysis.”
+QGIS platform in development.

 2006 – 2008 The Camelot Project, University of Rochester: Contributor and editor, 2006-2008